 In an innovative approach to an operational necessity, the campus will source nearly 90 percent of its heating and cooling from a recycled source of thermal energy — a sewer pipeline that runs through the site — rather than burning fossil fuels.
 It’s all part of our commitment to sustainability.

 The planned system uses both sewer-heat recovery and a district energy approach.
 Sewer heat recovery systems pull thermal energy from wastewater instead of burning natural gas.
 Using this system, the 250-acre campus will avoid emitting an estimated 2,600 metric tons of carbon (CO2) per year.

 Used water that goes down the drains of our showers, sinks, tubs, dishwashers, washing machines and toilets maintains a fairly constant temperature as it travels through the sewer pipe.
 In a sewer heat recovery system, a heat pump is used to capture the warmth of wastewater and transfer it to a clean water distribution pipe that enters individual buildings.
 It is a closed-loop system, meaning the wastewater never touches the clean water.
 The wastewater flows back into the sewer; the heat is transferred to the clean water that is distributed to heat and cool the buildings.

-The wastewater pipeline on site today blocks access to the South Platte River.
-Crews will bury it, and the sewer-heat recovery system will harness its thermal energy to heat and cool campus buildings.
+A wastewater pipeline blocked access to the South Platte River for decades.
+Crews have removed it, and built a new pipeline underground.
+The sewer-heat recovery system will harness the new pipeline’s thermal energy to heat and cool campus buildings.

 District energy systems pump warm water via a closed-loop network of pipes from a central plant to a group of buildings, instead of each building having its own heating and cooling system.
 The results are high efficiency, lower capital costs, and a reliable and resilient energy source during outages.